-During the month of February, the library will host a photographic exhibit that presents selections from the work of Flip Schulke in documenting the Civil Rights Movement, with particular emphasis on his intimate photographs of the family of Dr. Martin Luther King, Jr. See our web site Flip Schulke Education Through Photograpy Project for more information on the works of Flip Schulke.
+During the month of February, 2019, the library hosted a photographic exhibit that presented selections from the work of Flip Schulke in documenting the Civil Rights Movement, with particular emphasis on his intimate photographs of the family of Dr. Martin Luther King, Jr.

 Google Scholar provides searching of keywords and authors across a wide a selection of academic journals.
 The searching is not as precise and sophisticated as our subject databases, but in some cases it may be worth using as a supplement to our journal indexes.
 In order to obtain access to our purchased material you must set the service to connect through our resolver.
 The details of changing these settings are found at http://lib.sxu.edu/googlescholar

 During the time the library is closed, December 22 - January 1, 2018, whenever the campus is open, students have access to all library online tools, standard software (i.e. Word, PPT, etc.), and a printer from the workstations in L130.
 You will need your ID card to swipe into the room.